Nyrren/Free-Valheim-Server-Oracle-Cloud-ARM-Edition/README.md

 **NOTE:** If you get the following error message: ```Loading Steam API...Failed to init SDL priority manager: SDL not found``` don't fret.

-We have the 64-bit version.
-Steam is complaining about the absence of the 32-bit version, but we only need to run ```steamcmd.sh``` to install the Valheim server.
+Steam is complaining about the absence of the 32-bit version of ```libsdl2-2.0-0``` but we have the 64-bit version.
+We only need to run ```steamcmd.sh``` to install the Valheim server.
 We won't be playing 32-bit games on this server.